Frequently Asked Questions

 Check these factors:

-- Old seeds: Germination rates decline over time—use fresh seeds
+- Old seeds: germination rates decline over time, so use fresh seeds

-- Wrong temperature: Most seeds germinate best at 65-75°F
+- Wrong temperature: most seeds germinate best at 65 to 75°F

-- Light exposure: Most seeds germinate better in darkness—use blackout method for first 3-5 days
+- Light exposure: most seeds germinate better in darkness, so use the blackout method for the first 3 to 5 days

 Common causes: